Singularities on Fano fibrations and beyond: Multiplicities along lc places: reduction to a toric problem

 (1) Assume $T$ is a prime divisor over $X$, toroidal with respect to $(X,\Lambda)$, such that $T$ maps to $z\in Z$.
-If $T$ is a divisor on $X$, let $X'\to X$ be the identity map.
-Otherwise let $X'\to X$ be the toric extremal contraction that extracts $T$.
-Running a $-T$-MMP over $Z$ ends with a model $V\to Z$ which is a Mori fibre space and the support of its fibre over $z$ is $T$ (strictly speaking this is the birational transform of $T$ on $X'$ but we use the same notation on $V$).
-We call $V\to Z$ the model associated to $T$.
-Note that $V\bir X$ is an isomorphism over the generic point $Z\setminus E$.
+If $T$ is not exceptional over $X$, let $X'\to X$ be the identity map and let $T'\subset X'$ be the image of $T$.
+Otherwise, let $X'\to X$ be the extremal contraction that extracts (the birational transform of) $T$ and again let $T'\subset X'$ be the image of $T$.
+Then $X'$ is of Fano type over $Z$ (by the relative version of [\ref{B-Fano}, 2.13(7)]).
+So we can run a $-T'$-MMP over $Z$ ending with a model $V/Z$.
+By a slight abuse of notation, we denote the pushdown of $T'$ to $V$ by $T$.
+We call $V\to Z$ \emph{the model associated to $T$}.